maxogod/Truco/docs/RULES.md

    * **Falta envido**: if accepted the one who wins, wins the game.
    * **No quiero** - refuses to take the last bet.

+the hierarchy of envido bet is as follows:

+        no bet -> envido -> real envido -> falta envido

+if a player raises envido bet the other can't go back.
+An example of a envido bet could be like this:

+        envido (player 1) -> envido (player 2) -> real envido (player 1) -> quiero (player 2)

+The player who has the best pair will win 7 points (2 + 2 + 3).

+Another example with _No quiero_ could be:

+        envido (player 1) -> envido (player 2) -> real envido (player 1) -> real envido (player 2) -> falta envido (player 1) -> no quiero (player 2)

+player 1 wins 10 points (2 + 2 + 3 + 3).

+A player can make any of the envido bets first, for example a player could start with real envido.
+If any of this bets is rejected wihout a raise the winner obtains 1 point.

 If no one calls for envido, there is no score for it.
 The cards are counted as follow:
 * same suit: the sum of the two cards + 20 (10,11 and 12 add no value).